 Attachment Styles Friendship: Why You Keep Falling Out With the Same People

-68% of adults have experienced a major friendship breakup that ended in complete silence (YouGov, 2024).
+Most people have at least one friendship breakup that ended in complete silence and no explanation.
 Your attachment styles friendship patterns dictate exactly how those group chats implode.
 You probably blame astrology for your inability to text back.
 You might blame the other person's toxicity for why you double-texted until they blocked you.
 The reality is harsher.
 Your platonic relationships run on the exact same nervous system blueprints as your romantic disasters.
 Friendship breakups rarely happen because two people just grew apart.
 They happen because two clashing nervous systems finally reached their breaking point.
 We are looking at your flaws directly today.
 No coddling.
 No blaming mercury retrograde.
-In our user testing at PALMReader, we noticed a trend.
-80% of users complaining about fake friends shared specific palm patterns.
-Tradition associates these patterns with deep emotional volatility.
 You repeat the same toxic platonic cycles because you refuse to look at your own patterns.

 The Hard Truth About Attachment Styles Friendship Dynamics